How to talk to your spouse about money without arguing

 The emotions you may experience during a money date can vary depending on individual circumstances, attitudes, and behaviors toward money.
 Some common feelings include:

-Some people may feel a sense of relief during a money date, especially if they have been avoiding their finances or feeling overwhelmed.
+Relief: Some people may feel relief during a money date, especially if they have been avoiding their finances or feeling overwhelmed.

 Prepare yourself to manage emotions such as these.
 If you feel overwhelmed, walk away, and you can pick the conversation back up later.
 Give yourself grace for past mistakes; we all make them.

-Working through the emotions evoked by talking about money will lead to an empowering and productive experience for couples to take control of their finances and work towards their financial goals.
+Working through the emotions evoked by talking about money will empower and productively help couples take control of their finances and work towards their financial goals.

 Be honest